 Make sure your tone and words are appropriate

 Whenever you deal with a person with a disability, you don’t need to raise your voice unnecessarily or slow your speech.
 If their disability impacts their communication, be flexible and find out what works for them.

 The word “disability” has a very negative history, so think twice before using terms like “the deaf and dumb” or “someone who is physically disabled.”.

 You should also avoid implying that someone with a disability is superhuman or exceptional.

 Maintaining the personal space of the NDIS participants

 The personal space of someone who uses a mobility aid like a wheelchair, cane or walker can be seen as part of their own space.
 You should never begin pushing another person’s wheelchair without their permission first.
 Avoid touching, moving, or standing on mobility aids.
 Be safe when doing so.

-Families of disabled people must be flexible.
+Families of differently able people must be flexible.